AAU-SW6-JABA/CDM-Node-IMSI/README.md

 # Crowd-Density-Monitoring: IMSI-sniffer

 This piece of software is meant to run on the "nodes" of the CDM (Crowd Density Monitoring) system.

-It'
+## Legal disclaimer

+This code was initially forked from [Oros42/IMSI-catcher](https://github.com/Oros42/IMSI-catcher).
+We have made significant changes to the code to specialize it for our use case.

 ## Setup